TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 [:`active`](https://css-tricks.com/almanac/selectors/a/active/) applies to elements that are currently being clicked, and is especially useful for giving your user feedback that their action had an effect.
 This is a great one to give your buttons and other interactive elements more 'tactile' feedback.

 Have you ever wondered why links are blue but turn purple when clicked in unstyled HTML?
-It's because broswers implement that styling by default.
+It's because browsers implement that styling by default.
 To implement your own custom styling for links, take advantage of the [`:link`](https://css-tricks.com/almanac/selectors/l/link/) and [`:visited`](https://css-tricks.com/almanac/selectors/v/visited/) pseudo-classes.
-A simplified version of default browser styling might like something like this:
+A simplified version of default browser styling might look like something like this:

 ~~~css
   /* This rule will apply to all links */